 In all fusion welding, high temperatures are employed in or to melt the parts quickly.
 In this way damage to the unmelted metal near the weld is minimized since the time at high tempera is reduced.
 Also, heat must be supplied fast because the pieces being joined will conduct heat away from the weld area at a quite high rate.

 Flux is used in most welding processes to slag off oxides and impurities in the molten metal as well as to burn and provide an unreactive gas shield around the molten metal.
-While flux is usually supplied to the joint by coating it on filter rods, it sometimes applied as a loose powder which is piled on the area being welded.
-Read welding processes handbook.
+While flux is usually supplied to the joint by coating it on filter rods, it is sometimes applied as a loose powder that is piled on the area being welded.
+Read the welding processes handbook.

 - Pressure Welding Processes